PositiveGCP/cloudDaemon/README.md

 **Turn off:** `bash killcloud.sh` _Be specially careful with this file_, the functionallity is explained later.

-* Another command you should try in orther to quit the daemon is: `$ pgrep python`, which will give you the PID of the daemon.
+* (In case of non-functionality of the script above) Another command you should try in orther to quit the daemon is: `$ pgrep python`, which will give you the PID of the daemon.
 Furthermore you shoudl type `$ kill -9 PID_THAT_PGREP_SHOW`

 Behavior
 --------